jawi/java-binutils/README.md

-= java-binutils =
+# java-binutils

-A small utility library, based on code found in Eclipse, that can read AR, ELF and COFF files.
-Some patches and modifications on the original code have been made.
+A small utility library that can read various binary format files, like AR, ELF, COFF, Intel-Hex and Motorola S-record (srec) files.

+Note that the original implementation of the various readers were modified versions of code found in the Eclipse project.
+As from
+2016, the implementations were rewritten from scratch and as such open sourced under another license.

-== License ==
+## License

-The original code is released by QNX under the Eclipse Public License v1.0, and all modifications done by me are released under that same license as well.
+This implementation is released under the Apache License v2.

+Copyright (C) 2017, Jan Willem Janssen <j.w.janssen@lxtreme.nl>

-== Authors ==
+## Authors

-Original code made by QNX Software Systems and others.
-This version is patches and modified by J.W.
+This version is created and maintained by J.W.
 Janssen.